andijakl/nfc-bt-demo/README.md

-# nfc-bt-demo
+# NFC and Bluetooth Smart Demo for Windows 10
-Example app for using NFC (including NDEF and the Smart Card API) and Bluetooth LE in Windows 10.
+Example app for using NFC (including NDEF and the Smart Card API) and Bluetooth Smart / Low Energy / LE in Windows 10.

 Used as demo in the presentation "Which new scenarios are enabled by Windows 10 for NFC, Bluetooth LE & iBeacons?" from: http://www.slideshare.net/andreasjakl/windows-10-nfc-bluetooth-le-beacons-100